Simms scores 16 as Tigers stop losing streak against No. 25 Louisville

 Aamir Simms if it wanted to break that streak.
 Simms scored a game-high 16 points, grabbed nine rebounds, and dished out four assists as Clemson defeated No. 25 Louisville 54-50 at Littlejohn Coliseum.

 Clemson improves to 10-4 overall and 4-4 in the ACC, while Louisville falls to 10-4 overall and 5-3 in the league.
 Al-Amir Dawes added 15 points for the Tigers, including 12 in a big second half.
 Hunter Tyson added 10 points as the only other player in double figures.
 The Tigers were just 7-35 from 3-point range (20 percent), but Louisville was just 5-24 (20.8 percent) and the Cardinals were just 18-57 from the floor (31.6 percent).
-The first half was a defensive affair.
-Aamir Simms scored seven points in the first seven minutes of the first half as Clemson jumped out to an 11-5 lead.
-The Cardinals gradually fought back and took a 12-11 lead on a jumper by Samuell Williamson.
-Al-Amir Dawes put the Tigers back in front 14-12 on a 3-pointer from the right wing, and the rest of the was back-and-forth as Louisville took a 22-21 lead into halftime.
-Clemson went the last three minutes of the first half without a point.
+"This week has been a good time for us to regroup.
+We had a couple days of practice where we worked on ourselves.
+We prioritized fundamental drills just to try to get us back, mentally, to the right place," head coach Brad Brownell said.
+"We did a really good job.
+Al [-Amir Dawes] is an outstanding on-ball defender, and Aamir [Simms] is a pretty good ball-screen defender for a big.
+We did a good job of rotating.
+Our scrambling was good, and we had much better discipline on close-outs.
+We did a really good job of swarming the ball, and it really paid off.
+We didn't let [Louisville] get any offensive rhythm.
+We kept them at bay.

 Clemson improves to 10-4 overall and 4-4 in the ACC, while Louisville falls to 10-4 overall and 5-3 in the league.